 It’s Truly Waterproof

 If you use Moroccan plaster to plaster your bathroom, then you’ll have no need for tiles or other water repelling surfaces.
 If installed correctly, the plaster is totally waterproof.
-This is because when the plaster has been applied to the wall, it’s treated with olive oil soap.
 The soap causes a chemical reaction with the lime in the plaster, making it waterproof.
 As well as this, tadelakt plaster can be applied seamlessly.
 This looks great in your bathroom, but also offers no cracks for water to run into and cause issues later down the line.

 Create All Kinds Of Bathroom Elements With Tadelakt Bathrooms